 You asked—and we listened!

-Starting this summer, recordings of AMS webinars will be available for you to rent and view online.
-Each webcast will provide essential tips for your classroom or program—and you’ll gain hours of continuing professional development (CPDs) that qualify for the AMS professional development requirement.
-These webcasts will let you fit professional development into your schedule at the time that works best for you.
+Recordings of select American Montessori Society webinars are now available for you to rent and view online.
+Each webcast provides essential tips for your classroom or program—and can earn you hours of continuing professional development (CPDs) that qualify for the AMS professional development requirement.
+AMS webcasts let you fit professional development into your schedule at the time that works best for you.

 $55 individual (CPD certificate for 1 person)

 $200 group (CPD certificates for up to 20 persons)